This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 - Continue to cook, pot half-covered, for 10 to 15 minutes or until the carrots are tender.
 Don't let the soup come to a full boil.
 Instead, reduce the heat if necessary to maintain a steady simmer.

-- Stir in the parsley leaves (or spinach leaves) until wilted (1 to 2 minutes).
+- Stir in the spinach leaves until wilted (1 to 2 minutes).1 cup packed spinach leaves (30 grams)

 - Remove the pot from the stove, and with an immersion blender, carefully puree the soup.
 Of course, you can always puree the soup in batches using a stand blender or food processor.

-- Stir in the fresh orange juice while the soup is still hot—season to taste with more salt, if necessary.
+- Stir in the fresh orange juice while the soup is still hot—season to taste with more salt, if necessary.½ cup fresh orange juice

 Notes